prisma/prisma1/docs/04-Reference/08-Deployment/01-Overview.md

 With `docker ps` and `docker images` it is possible for you to inspect Graphcool's Docker setup.

-You will see three images in your local docker image repository, where `VERSION` will be something like `0.8.1`:
+You will see four images in your local docker image repository, where `VERSION` will be something like `0.8.1`:

 - `graphcool/graphcool-dev:<VERSION>`: The core apis.
 - `graphcool/localfaas:<VERSION>`: The local funtion runtime.